DominikFilipiak/rc-2023-24/docs/lab2-public/lab2.md

 ## Programming part 2

+Resize (shrink) floor from 2x2 to 1x1 size.

-Write a python program, that creates a video of a car starting at coordinates (-3,-3) pointing to (3, -3) driving in a circle with radius 3, finishing at point (0, 0).
+Write a python program, that creates a video of a car starting at coordinates (-1,-1) pointing to (1, -1) driving in a circle with radius 1, finishing at point (0, 0).
 The radar should move around the car in the opposite direction.

 You can use following code as an example of video creation:

-Python program creating frames:
 ```python
 import mujoco
 import matplotlib.pylab as plt